 The program considers the lightest 30 elements in detail.
 Grains are not part of the default composition but can be included.
 All stages of ionization are treated, and all published charge exchange, radiative recombination, and dielectronic recombination processes are included as recombination mechanisms.
 Photoionization from valence and inner shells and many excited states, as well as collisional ionization by both thermal and supra-thermal electrons, and charge transfer, are included as ionization mechanisms.
-The chemistry includes many molecules and will go to the fully molecular limit (H in H2 and C or O in CO).
-Although the default composition is solar several other standard mixtures can easily be specified and an arbitrary composition can be entered.
+The chemistry includes many molecules and will and memory limit the simulation to a few million lines in most applications with today's computers, however.